by guest author Alys Titchener

 I wanted to commit to a yoga practice that would give me ease.

 I began taking pride in not pushing myself into ridiculous stretches despite the deep stretch of the person next to me.
-And I began to foster a dialog between me and my breath that would become my cue to self-adjust in my own personal practice.
+And I began to foster a dialogue between myself and my breath that would become my cue to self-adjust in my own personal practice.

 In essence, I became curious.

-Given my still limited range of movement when opening in to a posture, I was quite naturally drawn and attuning to the subtleties of the practice.
-I became curious; when did a posture feel like it was flowing?
+Given my still limited range of movement when opening in to a posture, I was quite naturally drawn to the subtleties of the practice.
 Finding adjustments to suit my body became my thing.
 Feeling light and buoyant became the ‘stretch’.

 I entered into an exploration of my body and the practice.
 I questioned what was happening when I felt heavy and burdened; was I actually holding when I could in fact be relaxing into that space?